OleguerGregoriV/WebApp/README.md

 #### Description:
 # Ticket Planner App

 The **Ticket Planner** is a web-based application built with Flask that allows users to manage their tasks by creating tickets.
 Each ticket includes a title, description, and due date.
-The app also supports user registration and login, along with ticket management features like editing, deleting, and archiving.
+The app also supports registration and login from different users, along with ticket management features like editing, deleting, and archiving.

 ## Features